Key Points:

 - Use microwave to cook dry beans - microwaving is fine for reheating beans that are already cooked, but dry beans need to be simmered slowly in lots of water to soften, tenderize and rehydrate properly.

-- Soup mixes are used to make soups.
+- Soup mixes are used to flavor soups made with your beans.

 - There are many types such as chicken base, beef base, ham base, onion soup mix, cream based.